cloudflare/cloudflare-docs/content/version-management/_index.md

 # Overview

-Cloudflare **Version Management** allows you to safely test, deploy, and roll back changes to your edge configuration settings.
+Cloudflare **Version Management** allows you to safely test, deploy, and roll back changes to your zone configuration settings.

 ## Benefits